 A number of concepts for reducing the environmental and community impacts of the proposed Project were suggested during the NOP period, in both written and oral comments.
 The concepts considered project alternatives under CEQA were presented in sections ES.4.3 and ES.4.4.
 The remaining concepts are not considered alternatives because they either 1) do not eliminate the need for a near-dock intermodal facility, or 2) address other aspects of the goods movement chain than handling intermodal rail traffic, or 3) rely on modifying other aspects of the goods movement chain based on prototype or future technologies and infrastructure.
-These concepts, which are described in detail in Section 5.2, fall into two major groups:
+These concepts fall into two major groups: